Foods for Sore Mouth and Sore Throat

 • Rinse your mouth with baking soda and water mouthwash often during the day to help clean and refresh your mouth.
 See below for the recipe.

-• Drink at least 8 to 10 glasses of fluids daily to avoid dehydration.
+• Drink at least 8 glasses of fluids daily to avoid dehydration.

 • Make every bite count.
 Choose foods and drinks that are high in calories and protein.